Obstructing Lagrangian concordance for closures of 3-braids: The Legendrian contact homology DGA

-Let $q$ denote the number of strands entering the 1-handle of $\mathcal{D}(\Lambda)$.
-Let $p$ denote the number of negatively sloped overstrands in $\mathcal{D}(\Lambda)$.
-We begin by labelling the crossings, which correspond to generating Reeb chords of the DGA.
-We label crossings in the Lagrangian resolution of $\mathcal{D}(\Lambda)$ which come from crossings in the front diagram (ie. any crossing on the left side of the diagram) with $a_i$, with the left most crossing labelled $a$.
-We label crossings which come from the 1-handle twist of the Lagrangian resolution with $b_i$, so that the indices increase from left to right from the bottom row upwards.
-We place a marked point at the minimum of the highest strand exiting the 1-handle on the left, and we label the marked point $t$.
+We now explicitly compute $(\mathscr{A}_L,\partial_L)$.
+We label the crossings in the Lagrangian resolution of $L$ that were present in the front projection (ie. the crossings on the left side of the diagram) with $a_i$, with the left most crossing labelled $a$.
+We label crossings which come from the 1-handle twist of the Lagrangian resolution with $b_i$, so that the indices increase from left to right starting with the bottom row and moving upwards.
+We place a marked point at the minimum point of the top strand exiting the 1-handle on the left, and we label the marked point $t$.
 See the partially labelled Figure \ref{fig:GenDGA} and the fully labelled examples of the Lagrangian resolution of $\mathcal{D}(\Lambda)$, where $\Lambda$ is the $m(8_{20})$ knot, in Figure \ref{fig:8_20DGA}, and where $\Lambda$ is the $10_{155}$ knot, in Figure \ref{fig:10155lag}.

 We can now compute the Legendrian contact homology DGA $(\mathscr{A}_L,\partial_L)$.
 Since there are no cusps, we assign each strand the Maslov potential 0.
-The generators are $t, a, a_1,\dots, a_k, b_1,\dots, b_l$, $c^0_{i\;j}$ for $1\leq i<j\leq q$, and $c^1_{i\;j}$ for $1\leq i,j\leq q$.
+The generators are $a, a_1,\dots, a_k, b_1,\dots, b_l$, $c^0_{i\;j}$ for $1\leq i<j\leq q$, and $c^1_{i\;j}$ for $1\leq i,j\leq q$.
 The gradings of the generators are as follows:

 The differentials of generators of the internal DGA are:

 where $\delta_{i\;j}=e_1$ if $i=j$ and is $0$ otherwise.